🎉

 In one sentence: SharePoint is the document and intranet backbone of Microsoft 365.
 For many organizations, it's where company information lives.
 How to explain it simply?
 Picture a central, secure space where your company's documents, news and sites live.
 That's SharePoint.
 In practice, it lets organizations build communication or team sites, publish and manage internal news, store, version and co-edit documents, automate workflows and approvals, create searchable knowledge bases, and deliver a complete, scalable intranet.

 One useful clarification: a SharePoint "space" or "site" is an area dedicated to a team, a project or a department, with its own documents, pages and access rights.
 A company assembles several of them to form its intranet.
 And the difference with OneDrive?
 OneDrive is your personal space; SharePoint is the organization's shared space.
 Both run on the same technology, but one stores your files, the other the company's.
+We break down the nuances in our comparison of SharePoint Online vs OneDrive.

 What is SharePoint used for in a company?